Supporting Special Schools and students with SEND

 “I would say that it’s important to communicate the specific needs of your students with your volunteers, so that they can tailor their talk accordingly.
 I spoke with all the employers twice before the virtual encounters took place to support them to gain a better understanding of our learners’ and their needs.
 I would also encourage them to use visuals, whether that be images, slides, or a video to make their presentation as engaging and stimulating as possible.
 I additionally suggested they offer small activities such as asking questions related to them and their learning and to encourage students to use the chat box to reply.”

 “Once you get your head around using the portal, it’s so easy to access a huge pool of virtual volunteers- all you have to do is write your description and invite.
-Planning my first virtual encounter felt quite daunting, but don’t let those fears stop you from connecting with amazing volunteers from the world of work.”Book a planning call with our Senior Coordinator Lara
+Planning my first virtual encounter felt quite daunting, but don’t let those fears stop you from connecting with amazing volunteers from the world of work.”Book a support call with a member of the team

 Top tips for planning SEND activities